Restricted-Geometry Quantum Models Beyond Atoms: Application of the Eckhardt-Sacha approach to NSDI in Diatomic Systems: Results

 Panfili \textit{et al.}~\cite{Panfili03} identified similar local extrema in the ionization yield of a model helium atom and attributed them to multiphoton resonances between the ground state and low-lying bound states.
 In their simulations, they used a sine pulse with a trapezoidal envelope and found that increasing the number of field cycles $n_c$ enhanced the amplitude of the maxima.

 To test this behavior, we repeated our simulations using a trapezoidal pulse shape and verified that the extrema become more pronounced with increasing pulse duration.
 This is illustrated in Fig.~\ref{fig:S2potBTn} for the case of S$_2$ and potential $V_{\perp 2}$.
 For longer pulses, the peaks can be associated with resonances among eigenstates of the periodically driven system, i.e., its Floquet states.
+Following the approach of Panfili{\it et al.}~\cite{Panfili03}, we estimated the positions of multiphoton resonances in our model by including both the dynamical Stark shift and the ponderomotive shift of the bound-state energies.
+These estimates, as applied to results for S$_2$ shown in Fig.~\ref{fig:S2potBTn}, indicate that 3-, 4-, and 5-photon resonances between the ground state and the first or second excited state should occur within the same range of field strengths where the local extrema in the double-ionization yield are observed.
+In this picture, the resonances enhance population transfer into Stark- and field-dressed excited states that act as intermediate channels for double ionization, thereby producing the characteristic peaks.
 Similar phenomena have been observed in microwave ionization of atomic systems~\cite{Blumel87,Koch95}, where they were directly linked to Floquet resonances.
 Although we do not explicitly construct Floquet states in the present model, the stabilization of the ionization yield with increasing pulse duration supports the interpretation in terms of resonance effects.